cms-analysis/flashggFinalFit/README.md

 cd flashggFinalFit/
 ```

-In every new shell please run the following to add commonTools and commonObjects to PYTHONPATH:
+In every new shell run the following to add `tools/commonTools` and `tools/commonObjects` to your `${PYTHONPATH}`:
 ```
 ./setup.sh
 ```

 ## Contents
 The FLASHgg Finals Fits package contains several subfolders which are used for the following steps:

 * Create the Signal Model (see `Signal` dir)
 * Create the Background Model (see `Background` dir)
 * Generate a Datacard (see `Datacard` dir)
 * Running fits with combine (see `Combine` dir)
-* Run `combine` and generate statistical interpretation plots. (see `Plots/FinalResults` dir)
+* Scripts to produce plots (see `Plots` dir)

+In addition, the scripts in the `Trees2WS` dir are a series of lightweight scripts for converting standard ROOT trees into a RooWorkspace that can be read by the Final Fits package.

+Finally, the objects and tools which are common to all subfolders are defined in the `tools` directory.
+If your input workspaces differ from the flashgg output workspace structure, then you may need to change the options here.

 Each of the relevant folders are documented with specific `README.md` files.
 Some (temporary) instructions can be found in this [google docs](https://docs.google.com/document/d/1NwUrPvOZ2bByaHNqt_Fr6oYcP7icpbw1mPlw_3lHhEE/edit)